Healthy vegan black lentil pasta soup with Beluga lentils, vegetables, and lots of herbs, this is the perfect soup for a cold winter day.

 - Fresh chives are always available in the supermarket, so I always use fresh ones.
 If I don't have them, frozen chives are a perfect substitute.
 And I always have those in the freezer.

 - Never use dried chives for anything; they have no taste at all.

 - For me, always tomatoes and scallions, I always have them, and I love them in this soup.

 - You can change that according to your taste or whatever you have in the house.

-- Always regard the packet’s instructions when cooking both lentils and pasta.
+- Cooking times: Always check the packet's instructions when cooking both lentils and pasta.